tsuru/postgres-api/README.md

 #### Create database for postgresapi

-After install PostgreSQL, you need to create a user and a database for `postgresapi`.
+After install PostgreSQL, you need to create a user and a database for `postgresapi`, that is needed to store informations about created instances.

 Here is an example:

 ```bash
 $ sudo -u postgres createuser postgresapi -P